Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Evaluation

 \section{Evaluation}

 In this section, we evaluate \Name on different training configurations, in terms of the number of GPUs, number of instances, and parallelism strategies, to demonstrate \Name is able to align or even outperform existing solutions while preserving usability.
-Note that \Name does not change the semantics of models and optimizers, so model convergence is not affected.
+Note that \Name does \emph{not} change the semantics of models and optimizers, so model convergence is \emph{not} affected.
 We also provide ablation studies to show the effectiveness of the schedule primitives and the auto-tuner.

 \textbf{Setups.} All experiments are conducted on Amazon EC2 p3 instances.
-More specifically, we use p3.16xlarge instances with 8 NVIDIA V100 16GB GPUs for single-device and single-node evaluations, and use p3dn.24xlarge instances with 8 NVIDIA V100 32GB GPUs for multi-node evaluations.
+More specifically, we use p3dn.24xlarge instances with 8$\times$NVIDIA V100 32GB GPUs for single-node evaluations, and use at most 8$\times$p3dn.24xlarge instances for multi-node evaluations.
 GPUs in these instances are connected via NVLink, which provides 300 GB/s theoretical aggregated GPU interconnect bandwidth, and the inter-node bandwidth is 100 Gbps.
-The software environment includes CUDA 11.7, PyTorch v1.13, Megatron-LM (git-hash 0bb597b), DeepSpeed (customization from v0.6.2 with pipeline parallelism fix to match Megatron-LM pipeline performance), and NCCL v2.14.3.
+The software environment includes CUDA 11.7, PyTorch v2.0.1, Megatron-LM (git-hash 0bb597b), DeepSpeed (v0.9.4), HuggingFace v4.28.1, and NCCL v2.14.3.

-\textbf{Models and Metrics.} We apply schedules to a set of popular PyTorch models from HuggingFace Hub~\cite{wolf2019huggingface} and torchvision~\cite{torchvision2016}, covering encoder-/decoder-based Transformer models and image classification models to demonstrate the generality of \Name.
+\textbf{Models and Metrics.} We apply schedules to a set of popular PyTorch models from HuggingFace Hub~\cite{wolf2019huggingface} and torchvision~\cite{torchvision2016}, covering language models and image classification models to demonstrate the generality of \Name.
+BERT and RoBERTa are encoder-only Transformer models.
+GPT and OPT are decoder-only Transformer models.
+T5 has both encoders and decoders.
+WideResNet is a convolutional neural network.
 Detailed model settings are shown in Table~\ref{tab:models}.
-All models are trained by AdamW optimizer~\cite{loshchilov2017decoupled} with mixed precision, and the micro-batch size (i.e., the number of samples per data parallel rank) is selected based on the memory footprint maximizing the system performance.
+Other models like graph neural networks~\cite{liu2023bgl,swapnil2021p3} require partitioning the graph structure which is out of our scope.
+All models in the experiment are trained by AdamW optimizer~\cite{loshchilov2017decoupled} with mixed precision, and the micro-batch size (i.e., the number of samples per data parallel rank) is selected based on the memory footprint maximizing the system performance.
 We use the training throughput (the number of total processed samples per second) as our evaluation metric.
 For each setting, we train the models for tens of steps and take the average throughput after discarding the first few warm-up steps.